What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 Finish Style (lacquering)

-Let's start with the top attribute: Finish Style, or the paint job in German.
-The finish style is actually very irrelevant for you as a player or trader.
+Let's start with the top attribute: Finish Style, or "Lackierung" in German.
+The Finish Style is actually pretty irrelevant to you as a player or even as a trader.

-When creating skins, you can choose between nine different finish styles (paint jobs).
-These nine different styles come from the real world and reflect a real technique that can be used for painting.
+When creating skins, you can choose from nine different finish styles (paint jobs).
+These nine different styles are inspired by the real world and reflect actual painting techniques that can be used.

 But what influences the finish style in Counter Strike?

-In the game, the finish style influences how the skin looks worn, i.e. with some finish styles the skin gets scratches with poorer condition, while with other finish styles the color becomes paler with poorer condition, for example.
+In the game, the finish style affects how worn the skin looks; that is, with some finish styles, the skin develops scratches as its condition deteriorates, while with other finish styles, the color becomes paler as the condition worsens, for example.

 Counter Strike Two Different Finish Styles